-There are many components of a complete and comprehensive crash investigation.
+There are several key components of a comprehensive crash investigation.

 PSP Crash